 Estimated Time: A 60-minute video typically takes about 3 hours to repurpose into a post.

-Common Mistake to Avoid:
+Common mistake to avoid:

-A common issue is when VAs make the #1 VA mistake and mindlessly use ChatGPT to repurpose a video’s transcript into an article, without watching the video.
+A common issue is when agents make the #1 VA mistake and mindlessly use ChatGPT to repurpose a video’s transcript into an article, without watching the video.
 This results in generic, vague articles that miss the point entirely.

 Instead, follow the #GCT framework: